 Although the titles of the collages derive from the first words of the chosen paragraphs, they are otherwise emptied of textual content, retaining only the physical structure.
 Juxtaposing diagrammatic representations of building spaces with the physical shapes embedded in the act of reading, this series plays with the perception of two very different kinds of spatial systems that suffuse ordinary life.
 Through such a manoeuvre, the series illuminate the ubiquitous—and often seemingly natural—physical norms of the everyday that are in fact dictated and constrained by cultural and social determinants.

 The objects (at hand) depicted in the photographs were selected and arranged in relation to prompts the texts provided, which in turn were used as a template for drawings that became plans for new buildings.
-The photographs (titled according to the initials of the architects involved) reveal the process of translation from text to image through diagrams that primarily suggest that the production of our lived in world is contingent upon dialogue.
+The photographs, and titular namesakes of the buildings’ architects, precipitate semiotic interplays between text and image—suggesting that the production of our lived world is contingent upon dialogue.

 In Practices of Everyday Life, Michel de Certeau held a magnifier to the tactical and resistant aspects of ordinary daily practices.
 He dedicated an entire chapter to walking, in which he opposed the walker to the voyeur.
 Walkers are the ‘ordinary practitioners of the city’, he wrote, whose ‘bodies follow the thicks and thins of an urban “text” they write without being able to read it’; the voyeur’s urban space is geometrical and panoptic, while the walker’s is ‘anthropological, poetic, and mythic.’1